Missing large

 The rancor of this discourse is why I stopped posting some time ago.
 Both the Palestinians’ and the Israelis’ positions are fraught with moral ambiguities and reducing them to sound bites simply displays ignorant, reactive behavior that shuts out any consideration of those ambiguities.
 This is the same behavior associated with American political discourse—except that ignorant, reactive behavior by the Democrats is displayed by a negligibly small number of politicians whereas the entire Republican party is driven by its hormonally-driven fear, anxiety, and craziness.
 I don’t blame the Republican politicians.
 They were put there by ignorant, fearful, anxious people who have no interest in attempting to solve problems.
 The Republican politicians have no ethics, no platform, no agenda other than power and money.
 And, at heart, these poor folks are simply performing monkeys for their ignorant, anxious, fearful constituents.
 The really disturbing thing is that most Americans agree on many, many issues way more than they disagree.
 But there’s no way to work through those issues when one party refuses to behave honestly and with integrity.

-7. about 1 year ago on Chris Britt
+7. over 1 year ago on Chris Britt

 It is very interesting Chris Britt gets so few comments from regressive clowns.
 I think it’s because Britt is usually so spot on that the ignorant have little in the way of smarmy lies to offer.
 And so the poor deluded misfits are simply unable to offer comments other than the occasional nonsense coming from the likes if johnbaggett.

-8. about 1 year ago on Mike Lester
+8. over 1 year ago on Mike Lester

 As with everything Trump gets involved in, the insurrection was incompetently led and executed.
 Anything and anyone Trump touches is worse for the experience.
 This is true even when the ignorant rubes soak up the lies and conspiratorial nonsense with foolish glee.